Curtis Hertel Jr.

 Curtis Hertel Jr. (born January 9, 1978) is an American politician who served as a state senator from 2015 to 2023, for the 23rd district in Michigan, representing the Greater Lansing Area.[1]

 Hertel is a member of the Democratic Party.
 He previously served two terms as the Ingham County Register of Deeds, and more recently served as Governor Gretchen Whitmer‘s top lobbyist.[2][3][4]
-He is a candidate for Michigan’s 7th Congressional District in the 2024 election to succeed Elissa Slotkin, who herself is running for U.S. Senate to succeed retiring Debbie Stabenow.[5]
+He was the Democratic nominee for Michigan’s 7th congressional district in the 2024 election, losing the general election to Tom Barrett.[5]

 He is the son of Curtis Hertel, who was co-speaker of the Michigan House of Representatives from 1993 to 1994.
 Hertel’s brother, Kevin Hertel, was elected to the Michigan State Senate in November 2022.[6]